 Be prepared.
 Be proactive.
 Be ready.
 Tighten up!

-Posted on October 22, 2015, in Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, Appealing Adverse Decisions, Audits, CMS, Due process, Health Care Providers and Services, HHS, HMS, Knicole Emanuel, Laboratory Services, Medicare, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, North Carolina, Office of Medicare Hearings and Appeals, Pharmacy, Physicians, Post-Payment Reviews, Program Integrity, RAC, RAC Audits, Regulatory Audits and tagged "Questionable Billing for Medicare Part B Clinical Laboratory Services.", Administrative Law Judge, Centers for Medicare and Medicaid Services, CMS, DHHS, Gordon & Rees, GORDON & REES LLP, Knicole Emanuel, Lab self audits, Lab Services, Laboratory Claims, Laboratory Services, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare Audits, Medicare Lab services, Medicare Part B, Medicare Part B audits, Medicare providers, NPI numbers, Office of Inspector General, OIG, Project LabScam, Questionable Medicare billing, Regulatory Audit, Regulatory Audits, Self audit, SmithKline Beecham, UPINs.
+Posted on October 22, 2015, in Administrative Law Judge, Administrative Remedies, Alleged Overpayment, Appeal Deadlines, Appeal Rights, CMS, Due process, Health Care Providers and Services, HHS, HMS, Knicole Emanuel, Laboratory Services, Medicare, Medicare and Medicaid Provider Audits, Medicare Appeal Process, Medicare Attorney, Medicare Audits, Medicare RAC, North Carolina, Office of Medicare Hearings and Appeals, Pharmacy, Physicians, Post-Payment Reviews, Program Integrity, Provider Appeals of Adverse Decisions for Medicare and Medicaid, RAC, RAC Audits, Regulatory Audits and tagged "Questionable Billing for Medicare Part B Clinical Laboratory Services.", Administrative Law Judge, Centers for Medicare and Medicaid Services, CMS, Gordon & Rees, GORDON & REES LLP, Knicole Emanuel, Lab self audits, Lab Services, Laboratory Claims, Laboratory Services, Medicaid Attorney; Medicaid Lawyer; Medicare Attorney Medicare Lawyer, Medicare, Medicare Audits, Medicare Lab services, Medicare Part B, Medicare Part B audits, Medicare providers, NC DHHS, NPI numbers, Office of Inspector General, OIG, Project LabScam, Questionable Medicare billing, Regulatory Audit, Regulatory Audits, Self audit, SmithKline Beecham, UPINs.
 Bookmark the permalink.
 Leave a comment.